GrandSphere/Topiks/app/README.md

 ## Priorty 1
 Fix: Sending a file sends it again on next message
+Feature: Files in chat buble should be openable somehow
 Fix: Auto Scroll messages
 Feature: Add error handling.
 App should not crash so often.
 Rather give errors.
 Big issue is if table changed, user cannot backup.
 Fix: Send attachments without text.